 Colin Killian, Public Communications Director

-Welcome to our live blog from the College Station City Council meeting on Thursday, Dec.
-11. It's not the official minutes.
+Welcome to our live blog from the College Station City Council meeting on Thursday, Jan.
+22. It's not the official minutes.
 The meeting starts after 6 p.m. and is streamed live on Optimum Channel 19 and cstx.gov/cstv19.
+Tonight, we honor Texas A&M's national champion women's volleyball team!

 The College Station City Council meets on Thursday after 6 p.m. at City Hall.
 The meeting will be streamed live on Optimum Channel 19 and at cstx.gov/cstv19.
 We also encourage you to follow our live meeting blog at blog.cstx.gov.